-You may be slaving away in the corner but if people don’t connect with you or know what you achieve it won’t help your career advancement much.
-Stick your head up for additional project work, come up with new ideas that help improve the business, show interest in the people you work with.
+You may be slaving away in the corner but if people don’t connect with you or know what you achieve it won’t help your career much.
+Stick your hand up for additional project work, come up with new ideas that help improve the business, show interest in the people you work with.

 How solid and diverse is your network?
 The majority of people find work through other people or gain work because of a reputation they have built.
 The more people you know and more you are respected the easier it is to make the next career move.

 How is your attitude to life, to work, to the world?
 It’s easier to build a good reputation and network if you have a positive attitude.
 The reality is we like positive people with upbeat ‘can do’ attitudes whether it be in or outside of work.
-Ask yourself how your attitude is coming across when you deal with others and what steps you can take to improve it.

 5. Where do you want to progress to?